react4j/react4j-todomvc/README.md

 * Lifecycle methods can be represented as a `Stream`.
 You should be able to declare methods like `abstract Stream<Object> preRender$();` and have the framework generate them as appropriate.

-* Change `CallbackAdapter` so that it captures a subscription by adding operation to `getStream()` which it can cancel when it is disposed.
-The subscription will be deregistered on completion or cancel.
-An alternative is to add a method to `SpritzComponent` like `on(adapter).forEach(...)` that performs the required magic.
-We could also explictly register the adapters for disposal using this mechanism rather than explicit `@CascadeDispose`

 * Fix the filtering of items based on route